 Applications are accepted on an on-going basis and students we be added to the established waitlist.

 ALL of the following must be met in order to be eligible to APPLY to the LVN-RN Career Ladder Program.

-- California Vocational Nursing License in good standing and six months work experience working as an LVN is preferred.
+- California Vocational Nursing License and six months work experience working as an LVN is preferred.

 - Completion of the following science PREREQUISITES with a combined G.P.A. of 2.5 with no grade less than "C" for each course and no more than one repetition for a substandard grade or withdrawal in any one of the 3 courses:

 - Human Anatomy (BIO210) – 4 semester units or equivalent

 - Human Physiology (BIO220) – 4 semester units or equivalent